Alexander Stuart Frere: Early life and education

-Alexander Frere-Reeves was born in Dulwich, Surrey, the son of Alexander Wilfred Reeves and Mary Stewart Frere.
+Alexander Frere-Reeves was born in Dulwich, then part of Surrey, the son of Alexander Wilfred Reeves and Mary Stewart Frere.
 His mother was the daughter of Henry Tobias Frere, a first-class cricketer.
 He was known as Alexander Stuart Frere from a young age, and in 1939, he officially dropped "Reeves" from the family surname.

 He read economics at Christ's College, Cambridge, where he was editor of the literary magazine Granta.

 Wartime service

 In 1914, during the First World War, Frere joined the Royal East Kent Yeomanry.
 He fought in the Gallipoli Campaign in 1915, and in 1916 transferred to the Royal Flying Corps.
 After his plane crashed in 1917, he was invalided out of service and attended Cambridge.

-During the Second World War, Frere worked firstly in the organisation of the National Service Campaign at the Ministry of Labour, and from 1940–44 was Director of Public Relations at the Ministry of Labour and National Service.
+During the Second World War, Frere worked firstly in the organisation of the National Service Campaign at the Ministry of Labour, and from 1940 to 1944 was Director of Public Relations at the Ministry of Labour and National Service.
 He worked closely with Ernest Bevin, who became a close friend.
 For his war service, he was appointed a Commander of the Order of the British Empire (CBE) in the 1946 New Year Honours, and was also made a Chevalier of the Legion of Honour in France.